Patricia Weil Coates, President

 The seed for the Umbrella Project was planted when Patricia was unable to find any grief programs for young people about the ages of her two children, then 17 and 22, when her husband, their dad, passed away in 2015.
 She was inspired to found the Umbrella Project after seeing how much daughter Eliane’s Appalachian Trail thru-hike in 2016 helped in her grieving and healing process.

 Patricia is a long-time communications and meetings professional, editor, and journalist, primarily in the aviation, travel and environmental sectors.
 Her work has appeared in The Washington Post, The New York Times, Frederick Magazine and numerous other publications.
 A pilot, she is a former executive at the Aircraft Owners and Pilots Association, and currently contributes to publications of the National Business Aviation Association.
-She loves to swim, cycle and hike, and last year hiked Scotland’s Rob Roy Way with Eliane.
+She loves to swim, cycle and hike, and has hiked Scotland’s Rob Roy Way with Eliane.

-Linda Beckman, Secretary and Chair, Wellness Committee
+Linda Beckman, Chair, Wellness Committee

 Linda is a Licensed Clinical Professional Counselor at Linganore Counseling and Wellness in New Market, MD.
 She has over 35 years of experience working with children, teen and adult clients dealing with grief, mental health and addiction issues.
 As a former grief counselor at both the Hospice of Frederick County and Washington County, MD, she has worked extensively with grieving clients who have lost loved ones, including losses from drug overdose, suicide, cancer, and more.
 Linda spent 14 years being involved with Camp Jamie, an overnight weekend grief camp for children 6-14 years old, as a volunteer “big buddy” and then a staff therapist.
 She also helped found a day grief camp for children and teens ages 6-17.